tushar8194/tushar8194/README.md

  ### Hi there 👋

- 🔭 I’m currently working on Spark using scala.
-I am so much interested in scala.
+🔭 Current Projects: Actively working on Spark with Scala.
+I have a deep interest in Scala.

-🌱 I’m currently learning scala and I enjoy it.
+🌱 Learning Journey: Experianced in BigData technologies with Spark and AWS Cloud, Currently delving into Scala and thoroughly enjoying the process.

-👯 I’m looking to collaborate on Open Source Projects or any Open Coding Challange.
+👯 Collaboration: Open to collaborating on Open Source Projects and coding challenges.

-💬 Ask me about anything on BigData, I would love to discuss.
+💬 Let's Connect: Feel free to ask me anything about Big Data.
+I'm always up for a discussion!

 <a class="libutton" href="https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7241680781696217088" target="_blank">Subscribe to LinkedIn Newsletter </a>